The host dark matter haloes of the first quasars: Results

 These considerations aside, the main point of this section is not to show that cosmological simulations are able to reproduce high-redshift luminosity functions.
 The aim is to show that galaxy number counts do not strongly constrain the halo mass with as much precision as the dynamics of quasar companions, as presented in Section~\ref{sec:comparison}.
 Companion dynamics provides a more direct probe of the quasar host galaxy potential wells and, I argue, constrain their mass more effectively than number counts.
 Cosmic variance often ensures that highly massive haloes disguise as lower mass haloes, a conclusion now made in a variety of studies \citep[e.g.][]{Overzier:09, Costa:14, Habouzit:19, Buchner:19, Ren:21}.
+Further complications, such as line-of-sight variations, add even more scatter to the observed number of companions \citep{Zana:23}.